lizardman301/Lizard-bot-rsf/doc/sheets_integration.md

 Account created, API key obtained.
 Now, put it to use Lizard-BOT has a non-upload file call secret.py in the bot\ folder
 1. Edit bot\secret.py
-2. Add 'api_key ="INSERT API KEY" to the file
+2. Add 'api_key ="INSERT API KEY" to the file'
 3. Save file

 #### That's it for adding Challonge API